SpotOnInc/helmcharts/monochart/README.md

 These configuration will generate two CMF (ConfigMapsFiles) called **The_Name_of_the_Resource** and **pos-config-template** with the content of the **/path/relative/to/manifest** and **files/pos-config-template.json** respectively.

-## TODO:
+## TODO

+### Include DataDog enviroment by default

+### Include networkpolices on templates

-### Helm git plugin
+### Helm git plugin (fixed making the repo public)

 Helm/helmfile have a plugin that allow use a git repository as a helm chart repository directly.
-This works very easy when you have a public git repository, but in our case, our [helmchart](https://github.com/SpotOnInc/helmcharts/) repository is private and that have generate some problem to access it from CD.
+This works very easy when you have a public git repository, but in our case, our [helmcharts](https://github.com/SpotOnInc/helmcharts/) repository is private and that have generate some problem to access it from CD.

 To workaround it, we have followed the idea from @JB to make a clone from the helmchart repository inside of the CD and use this local directory as chart.
 For example: